 Organic Frangipani Enfleurage Oil

 Also know as Frangipani Essential Oil, Frangipani Organic Enfleurage, Frangipani absolute, Plumeria Oil, Plumeria Enfleurage, Plumeria absolute, and Plumeria Essential Oil (plumeria alba).
-Like all of our Artisan Aromatics essential oils, enfleurage oils, absolutes and blends, this oil has been carefully selected for its therapeutic quality.
-Then, to ensure maximum freshness and potency, it is bottled by hand in USA only after orders are received.

 Visitors to Southern India may have memories of the sweet, dense floral fragrance of frangipani blossoms wafting sensuously around shrines and temples where it grows.
 The beautiful frangipani flower also appears to have been highly prized by the Maya and other ancient peoples of Mesoamerica as evidenced by the many instances in which the blossoms have been found carved into remains of buildings in that region.
 There is so much magic to this plant: the frangipani flower releases it’s captivating fragrance at night and the blossoms are almost impossibly difficult to set afire; in parts of Asia, ghosts are believed to live in its branches; and, some Buddhists and Hindus also believe it symbolizes immortality.